electron/electron/docs/tutorial/debugging-main-process.md

 ## Use node-inspector for Debugging

 **Note:** Electron doesn't currently work very well with node-inspector, and the main process will crash if you inspect the `process` object under node-inspector's console.

-### 1. Make sure you have [node-gyp required tools][node-gyp-required-tools] installed
+### 1. Install the [node-gyp required tools][node-gyp-required-tools]

 ### 2. Install [node-inspector][node-inspector]